-The school’s mission statement of “We Seek The Best” sums up our commitment to our core values of respect, aspiration, collaboration, excellence and resilience.
+The school’s mission statement of “We Seek The Best” sums up our commitment to our core values of Respect, Aspiration, Collaboration, Excellence and Resilience.
 At Halewood Academy we promote British values in a variety of ways.
-These values are taught explicitly through our PSHCE & Ethics and Philosophy curriculum.
+These values are taught explicitly through our Personal Development Curriculum.

 The examples that follow are an indication of some of the ways we embed British values at Halewood Academy and should be seen as an indication of our approach rather than an exhaustive list.

 Halewood Academy students have a voice.
 That voice is heard through regular Student Council meetings.
-There is also a Junior Leadership Team that meets each month with the Principal and other Senior Leaders.
-The importance of parliamentary democracy is demonstrated in publicly held elections of Student Councillors, Prefects and Head Boy & Head Girl which include nominations, canvassing and voting.
+The student council report to various committees within their year group and for specific councils.
+They are led by the Prefect Team who are made up of Prefects, Senior Prefects and the Principal Head Prefects.
+This group of young leaders regularly meet with senior staff.
+The importance of parliamentary democracy is demonstrated in publicly held elections of of the young leaders which include nominations, canvassing and voting.
 Students are also involved in the recruitment process for some members of staff.
-Our students learn our island’s story – and where our freedoms and things like our Parliament and constitutional monarchy came from.

 Upholding the Law